Adopted Core Strategy

 Please see examination page

-Wiltshire Council, following approval from council, submitted the Wiltshire Core Strategy Pre-Submission document part of the council’s Local Development Framework to the Secretary of State for Communities and Local Government on 10 July 2012 for independent examination.
+We submitted the Wiltshire Core Strategy pre-submission document part of the Local Development Framework to the Secretary of State for Communities and Local Government on 10 July 2012 for independent examination.

-Details of the public examination are available on the examination page which will be continually updated throughout the examination period with latest developments and documents issued by the inspector.
+Details of the public examination are available on the examination page.

-Information on previous stages in the development of the Wiltshire Core Strategy as well as the evidence base that supports the emerging Wiltshire Core Strategy can be found via the links below.
+Information on previous stages in the development of the Wiltshire Core Strategy as well as the evidence base that supports the emerging Wiltshire Core Strategy:

 - Wiltshire Core Strategy Focussed Consultation (20 September 2012 to 1 November 2012)